-This toolkit guide developed by Jody Spiro, director of education at Wallace, aims to make the implementation of organizational improvement plans go as smoothly and well as possible.
-Using six tools, ranging from a “readiness rubric” to a “scale and sustainability score sheet,” the book sets out to support change-leaders on a number of fronts: supporting those who might be less ready than others to change; achieving "early wins;" collaborating effectively; working with opponents; minimizing resistance to change; sustaining improvements; and building on success.
+This toolkit and guide, which was developed by Jody Spiro, director of education leadership at Wallace, aims to help leaders in schools or other settings succeed when they seek to introduce change or innovation into their organizations.
+Offering seven tools, ranging from a “readiness rubric” to a score sheet on sustaining a change effort, the book sets out to support change leaders on a number of fronts, including ascertaining how prepared their organization is for change, achieving early successes, and lowering opposition.
 Leading change “requires continuous analysis of the situation and mid-course corrections,” Spiro writes.
 “It includes the ability to think several steps ahead and then plan the present with the future in mind, put plans quickly into action and continuously monitor and revise the work to take advantage of—or mitigate—unintended consequences as they arise.”

 The handbook was first published in 2009 and expanded in 2017 to include a new tool on continuous improvement and a chapter describing how several school principals have used the tools in their change efforts.